Aaron3963/CSE_151A_Project/README.md

   - Analyzed graphs from EDA to give direction in preprocessing
   - Co-developed custom transformer model
   - Fine-tuned transformer in terms of extra preprocessing, using stop words
-  - Created conclusions and analysis for milestone 3 and 4
+  - Created conclusions and analysis for milestones 3 and 4 and wrote the discussion on the models

 - **Sunan Xu**:
   - Analyzed the word distribution and their significance in the headlines of news data,
   - Converted the data to and save them to do further analysis.
   - Helped to built the LSTM model for Model 2, performed hyperparameter tuning, and compared it with the Transformer classifier.
   - Compiled the documentation and drafted the final report.

 - **Kelly**:
   - Collected and analyzed the S&P 500 stock data.